MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

       * Doesn't reference any partitions that access data sources
       * Isn't cyclic
   * Grouping (Dynamic)
     * Now that unnecessary partitions have been trimmed, try to create Source partitions that are as large as possible.
-    * Merge partitions in bottom-up dependency order.
-In the resulting merged partitions, the following will be separate:
-      * Partitions in different queries
-      * Partitions that don't reference other partitions (and are thus allowed to access a data source)
-      * Partitions that reference other partitions (and are thus prohibited from accessing a data source)
+Partitions are merged using the same rules described in the static grouping phase above.

 ## What does all this mean?